pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## scatter scattered (d) (reg)
 * She was quite scatter brained after her chemotherapy.
 * He is scattered like confetti!
+* My family scattered to the four winds after our reunion.

 ## save saved  (d) (reg)
 * The fireman, with the help of a rod, saved the deer from the fire!